Network Thermostat X-Series WiFi Thermostats

 What could happen

-An attacker with network access to an X-Series WiFi thermostat could gain full administrative control of the device, allowing them to alter temperature setpoints, disable heating/cooling systems, or disrupt HVAC operations in buildings they control.
+An attacker with network access to your thermostat could gain full administrative control, potentially allowing them to change temperature setpoints, disable occupancy controls, or cause heating/cooling system failures that affect building comfort and operations.

 Who's at risk